cmu-able/explainable-planning/XPlanning/src/examples/mobilerobot/README.md

 ## Generating an explanation

 Finally, after building the planning problem space as above, we can generate an explanation by running the planner to generate the plan as well as an internal representation of the explanation.
 To render this plan, we use have to define how to render it which requires a custom render for the plan itself as well as way to render the explanation.
 In this example, we use a text based explanation renderer, which just renders the explanation in plain text.
-The policy is rendered using a MobileRobot-specific renderer to render the plan ([MapBasedPolicyRenderer](viz/MapBasedPolicyRenderer.java).
-All of this is done in [MobileRobotPlanner](demo/MobileRobotPlanner.java).
+The policy is rendered using a MobileRobot-specific renderer to render the plan ([MapBasedPolicyRenderer](viz/MapBasedPolicyRenderer.java), which renders the map and the path in ASCII).
+All of this is done in [MobileRobotXPlanner](demo/MobileRobotXPlanner.java).
 When running this class on [mission0](../../../data/mobilerobot/missions/mission0.json), it generates the following explanation:

 ```
 Explanation: (/explanations/mission0_explanation.json)